Already booked? Sign in or create an account

 Address: 3 Waghorne St, Ahuriri, Napier 4110, New Zealand

-Come to Three Doors Up for a romantic, French bistro-style vibe mixed with New Zealand inspired dishes.
+Come to Three Doors Up, open evenings from 5pm for a romantic, French bistro-style vibe mixed with New Zealand inspired dishes.
 Whether you’re looking for locally sourced, panko-fried scallops, the steamed duck buns, or the restaurant’s take on a T-bone cut served with garlic butter, Three Doors Up is upscale but approachable.

 Address: 47 Tennyson St, Napier, New Zealand